 Each Claim Summary form should have a unique Reference Number, that is, the number YOU have given that particular form.
-This number will be shown on any Remittance Advice and identifies the group of services for which the payment is being made.
+This number will be shown on the Claim Determination Document, Buyer Created Tax Invoice (BCTI) and Remittance Advice and identifies the group of services and treatments for which the payment is being made.